sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 I've spent a fair amount of time today just moving things around.
 It feels both finicky & pretty relevant.
 I need to be able to dip back in more easily and the three thousand versions of the plot that are floating around really don't help.
 I need *one* that's canonical.
 I'm clearly not the writer who can hold this all in my head at once.
 I find I have something inside me that says: Yes, this is the right way.
 No, that's the wrong way.
 It's not honestly a great weathervane at this point--it pulls me in too many directions, doesn't thread the needle quite.
 But I have it.
 It's in there.
 And that's a great relief.
 Just re-arranged my day as I'm starting to feel some novel momentum of some small amount--not time to switch gears, methinks.
+Okay, got 2 hours in.
+I want to touch this much more frequently--daily if possible until it's done.
 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling